View full guide »

 - The "balance of convenience" favours the plaintiff.

-Ad Standards (previously Advertising Standards Canada), the country's main self-regulatory body for the advertising industry, also administers a confidential trade-dispute procedure for comparative advertising disputes, which is not unlike the NAD process in the U.S. In the right circumstances, it can offer a lower-cost and relatively expeditious alternative to litigation.
+Ad Standards (previously Advertising Standards Canada), the country's main self-regulatory body for the advertising industry, also administers a trade-dispute procedure for advertising disputes, which is not unlike the NAD process in the U.S. In the right circumstances, it can offer a lower-cost and relatively expeditious alternative to litigation.

 12. Canada's Anti-Spam Legislation